picopock/hackintosh_ASUS_ROG_Z390/README.md

 > Note: Backup your system before do anything.
 >
-> Note: Turn off the WIFI on Ventura, it's will cause system reboot.
+> Note: Be sure to copy the entire folder

 - Info

   - version
     - BIOS: 1704
-    - OpenCore: 0.8.6
+    - OpenCore: 0.9.3
-    - MacOS: 13.0.1(Ventura)
+    - MacOS: 13.4(Ventura)

 - Prerequisites